 For those who work with students as tutors, scribes or note takers.
 The course identifies methods and approaches to tutoring, including qualities, goals, strategies and implementation guidelines for the development of effective tutoring relationship.
 One lecture.
-Both fall and spring semesters; summer.

 EDU 102 • Laubach Literacy Tutor Training